-Technology Integration InTASC: 6 NCTM SPA: 6 , 7.6, 8.9 Technology is appropriately integrated and supports the development of student understanding of mathematics.
+Technology Integration InTASC: 6 NCTM SPA: 6, 7.6, 8.9 Technology is appropriately integrated and supports the development of student understanding of mathematics.
 Some technology is used; it has limited appropriateness for some learners and/or does not support the development of student understanding of mathematics.
 Technology is not appropriately used; technology does not match goals of the lesson and/or does not support the development of student understanding of mathematics.
 Technology is not evident in the lesson.
-Developmentally Appropriate InTASC: 2 NCTM SPA: 7.2, 7.4, 8.7 All objectives and activities are appropriate for the intended grade level/course and engage students in interesting, meaningful exploration of mathematical content.
-Most objectives and activities are appropriate for the intended grade level/course and engage students in interesting, meaningful exploration of mathematical content.
-Some, but not all, objectives and activities are appropriate for the intended grade level/course and engage students in interesting, meaningful exploration of mathematical content.
-Objectives and activities are inappropriate for the intended grade level/course and/or do not engage students in interesting, meaningful exploration of mathematical content.
+Communication InTASC: 5, 6 Instruction frequently provides opportunities for students to develop understandings collaboratively, in groups, as well as individually.
+Activities frequently encourage communication between and among students and teacher.
+Instruction often provides opportunities for students to develop understandings collaboratively, in groups, as well as individually.
+Activities often encourage communication between and among students and teacher.
+Instruction rarely provides opportunities for students to develop understandings collaboratively, in groups, as well as individually.
+Activities rarely encourage communication between and among students and teacher.
+Instruction does not provide opportunities for students to develop understandings collaboratively, in groups, as well as individually.
+Activities do not encourage communication between and among students and teacher.
 Professional Resources InTASC: 10 NCTM SPA: 8.5 Lesson plans include at least one activity that is a modification of one found in a professional resource.
 Modifications and/or use in the lesson are well- designed to support student understanding of mathematics.
 Lesson plans include at least one activity that is a modification of one found in a professional resource.
 Modifications and/or use in the lesson are not well-designed to support student understanding of mathematics.
 Lesson plans include at least one activity that is a modification of one found in a professional resource.
 No attempt to modify was made.
 Lesson plans do not include reference to outside source.
 Justification for Instructional Decisions InTASC: 9, 10 NCTM SPA: 7.4, 8.6 Instructional decisions are aligned with research- based recommendations.
 Narrative includes meaningful references to Brahier, NCTM, additional readings, and Doerr and Zangor for justification of instructional decisions.
 Narrative provides evidence of reflection on instruction designed to engage students in meaningful exploration of mathematical content that supports development of the NCTM process standards.
 Instructional decisions are aligned with research-based recommendations.
 Narrative includes a few references to Brahier, NCTM, additional readings, and/or Doerr and Zangor outside sources.
 Narrative provides evidence of reflection on instruction designed to engage students in meaningful exploration of mathematical content that supports development of the NCTM process standards Instructional decisions are not aligned with research-based recommendations and/or narrative is weak with few references and/or little reflection on instruction designed to engage students in meaningful exploration of mathematical content that supports development of the NCTM process standards Instructional decisions are not aligned with research-based recommendations.
 Narrative and reflection are weak and/or nonexistent.